 Selling Art At Craft Fairs

-Selling art prints at craft fairs is different from selling prints on Printful because you will have to invest in prints to display at your local craft fair.
+Selling limited-editions at craft fairs is different from selling prints on Printful because you will have to invest in reproductions of your art to display at your local craft fair.

 - 5 x 7

-There are a few different things you will want to consider when you are selling prints of your art online and offline.
+There are a few different things you will want to consider when you are selling copies of your art online and offline.

 Next, you will want to come up with a pricing strategy.